Update on Trico Electric Cooperative’s Facilities Damaged by the Bighorn Fire and Notice of Planned Outage

 Please continue to look to Trico’s website (www.trico.coop) and its social media accounts for updates.
 If you experience any issues or have any questions, please contact Trico Dispatch at 520-744-2944.

-Imagine 1,600 energetic high school students descending on the nation’s capital for a week of sightseeing, immersion in history and making lifelong friendships—all while having fun and learning about the cooperative business model.
+Imagine 1,800 energetic high school students descending on the nation’s capital for a week of sightseeing, immersion in history and making lifelong friendships—all while having fun and learning about the cooperative business model.
 That's what four local high school juniors experienced during the 2019 Washington Youth Tour.

-Students also have the opportunity to explore monuments and attractions such as the Smithsonian museums, Holocaust Memorial Museum, U.S. Marine Corps Memorial Museum, White House, U.S. Capitol Building tour, the Lincoln Memorial, National Cathedral, a Potomac paddle boat ride, and a dinner and dance with students from other states, and a Washington Nationals baseball game against the Arizona Diamondbacks.
-Students also get the chance to sit down with staffers and actual Congressmen and women, and discuss relevant topics that affect them and their local communities.
+Highlights of the tour included seeing monuments and memorials, exploring a variety of Smithsonian museums, the U.S. Marine Corps Museum, Holocaust Memorial Museum, U.S. Capitol Building tour, Mount Vernon, a Potomac River cruise and dance with students from other states, and a Washington Nationals baseball game against the Arizona Diamondbacks.
+Students also get the chance to sit down with staffers and actual Congressmen and women and discuss relevant topics that affect them and their local communities.

-The Washington Youth Tour is funded by the Trico Foundation, a non-profit organization that is funded by Trico members’ and past members' unclaimed or donated capital credit retirements.
+The Washington Youth Tour is supported by the Trico Foundation, a non-profit organization that is funded by Trico Members’ and past Members’ unclaimed or donated capital credit retirements.
 If you would like to donate your patronage capital to the Trico Foundation, visit the Capital Credits page.

 Questions?
 Call 744-2944, x1363, or email firstname.lastname@example.org.